2017–18 UEFA Youth League knockout phase

 The 2017–18 UEFA Youth League knockout phase began on 6 February 2018 and concluded on 23 April 2018 with the final at Colovray Stadium in Nyon, Switzerland, to decide the champions of the 2017–18 UEFA Youth League.
 A total of 24 teams competed in the knockout phase.

 Times up to 24 March 2018 (knockout round play-offs, round of 16 and quarter-finals) are CET (UTC+1), thereafter times (semi-finals and final) are CEST (UTC+2).

 Round and draw dates

-The schedule of the knockout phase (knockout round play-offs and round of 16 onwards) is as follows (all draws are held at the UEFA headquarters in Nyon, Switzerland).
+The schedule of the knockout phase (knockout round play-offs and round of 16 onwards) was as follows (all draws were held at the UEFA headquarters in Nyon, Switzerland).